nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 ### 4. Run the Workflow

 While in the location containing the `NF_RCP-G_2.0.0` directory that was downloaded in [step 2](#2-download-the-workflow-files), you are now able to run the workflow.
-Below are three examples of how to run the NF_RCP-F workflow:
+Below are three examples of how to run the NF_RCP-G workflow:
 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

 <br>